Studiolo of Francesco I: Paintings

 The walls were also covered with 34 paintings representing mythologic or religious subjects, or representing trades.
 The arrangement was such that paintings were somehow related to their neighbors, and emblematic of the objects in the cabinets below.
 The arrangement we see today is somewhat speculative; and the relationships are not always clear.
 For example, Tommaso d'Antonio Manzuoli's Diamond Mines hangs above Maso de Sanfriano's Fall of Icarus.
 The painting by Giovanni Battista Naldini of the House of the Dreams emphasized the relationship with the adjacent bedroom of the Prince.
 In addition, originally a portrait of Francesco's mother, Eleonora of Toledo by Bronzino, kept vigil.

 While the Studiolo employed many of the best of contemporary Florentine painters, their work in this room, for most, does not represent their best efforts.
 The room itself is now more interesting as an example of an introverted and eccentric monarch; from an artistic viewpoint, the style of these paintings is the high point of Florentine Mannerism, as reflected in the affected and contorted crowds in the canvases.
-The pseudo-allegiance to the sciences couple with the sense that they illuminated the educated monarch, suggest a prescient hint of the encyclopedic philosophy of Enlightenment.
+The pseudo-allegiance to the sciences coupled with the sense that they illuminated the educated monarch, suggest a prescient hint of the encyclopedic philosophy of Enlightenment.
 However, Francesco ultimately was a poor representative of the inquisitive mind; at best this room served as a tinkerer's closet, a place for this personally awkward monarch to find seclusion from his wife, family, and court.
 Not long after the death of the Grand Duke, it was neglected and dismantled by 1590, only to be partially reconstructed in the twentieth century as a Renaissance oddity within the medieval palace.
 Lacking furniture or a closed door, this reconstruction fails to accurately recreate the claustrophobic feel of the original.